leelacceber/Projects/Project_A.md

 ## Design Ideas

-After brainstorming for different ideas, we used an Evaluative Matrix to decide the best way to reuse the crop water:
+After brainstorming for different ideas, we used an Evaluative Matrix to decide the best way to reuse the crop water.
+We determined a few criterias for evaluation, then gave scores of 1 to 5 to each idea.
+Multiplying them with the weights of each criteria, we got a total score for each idea:
 <style type="text/css">
 .tg .tg-fymr{border-color:inherit;font-weight:bold;text-align:left;vertical-align:top}
 .tg .tg-0pky{border-color:inherit;text-align:left;vertical-align:top}